-In the mountainous part of the Indigirka river basin, positive step trends in annual streamflow are found starting from 1993 at two gauges in the upstream of the Indigirka river (ID 3488, 3489) and its tributary, the Elgi river (ID 3507), with average magnitude by 27% or 49 mm.
+In the mountainous part of the Indigirka river basin, positive step trends in annual streamflow are found starting from 1993 at two gauges in the upstream of the Indigirka river (ID 3488, 3489) and its tributary, the Elgi river (ID 3507), with average magnitude of 27% or 49 mm.
 An increase in annual streamflow is also observed at the smallest basin from the analyzed set (ID 3516, 16.6 km2) with a magnitude of 31% or 115 mm.
-Runoff in August and September have contributed most significantly of all months to the annual streamflow rate changes at these gauging stations (Table 8, Fig. S10).
+Runoff in August and September have contributed the most of all months to the annual streamflow rate changes at these gauging stations (Table 8, Fig. S10).

 Maximum daily streamflow

 The analysis of maximum daily streamflow was carried out for the warm period from May to September.
 In general, the patterns of changes of maximum daily discharges replicate the change of monthly streamflow (Table S1).
-Main changes in May are observed with breakpoints around 1966 when negative trends reverse into an insignificant positive one.
-The percentage change in May for 8 gauges averages 69% over the whole period of observations.
-In September, the break points in terms of maximum discharge occur around 1993 in the Indigirka and between 1976-1981 in the Yana River basin.
-Average increase of maximum discharge in September reaches up to 55% for 15 gauges.
+The main changes are observed in May with breakpoints around 1966, when negative trends change into an insignificant positive one.
+The percentage change in May for eight gauges averages 69% over the whole period of observations.
+In September, the break points in terms of maximum discharge occur around 1993 in the Indigirka and in 1976-1981 in the Yana River basin.
+The average increase in maximum discharge in September reaches up to 55% for 15 gauges.

 Freshet onset dates

 In the rivers with basin area less than 2 000 km2, freshet starts in the middle of third week of May (May 11-18); for the larger rivers this date shifts to the middle of the fourth week (May 25, on average).
-Freshet starts 4-8 days earlier than 50-70 years ago (the trends are statistically significant) in 8 rivers with the identified streamflow changes in May, as well as in 3 gauges for which monthly streamflow increase in May is statistically insignificant; two of these gauges have catchment areas smaller than 1 000 km2 (Table 1).
-In the Indigirka River basin, 3 gauges have change points of freshet onset dates in 1967 and another 3 have monotonical shift.
-In the Yana River basin 4 gauges have monotonical change to earlier onset, 1 gauge has a change point in 1978 and 2 – in 1995-1997.
+Freshet starts 4-8 days earlier at the end of the time series compared to 50-70 years ago (the trends are statistically significant) in 8 rivers with the identified streamflow changes in May, as well as in 3 gauges for which monthly streamflow increase in May is statistically insignificant; two of these gauges have catchment areas smaller than 1 000 km2 (Table 1).
+In the Indigirka River basin, 3 gauges have change points of freshet onset dates in 1967 and another 3 show a monotonical shift.
+In the Yana River basin, 4 gauges show a monotonical change to an earlier onset, with one gauge having a change point in 1978 and two in 1995-1997.

 Discussion